coelhoisaque/ServoControlPWM/README.md

 ##### **Observação do Comportamento**:
 - Observe a movimentação do servomotor e o comportamento do LED RGB no simulador.
-## Vídeo de Demonstração
+## 🎥 Vídeo de Demonstração

-  Assista ao vídeo de demonstração do projeto [aqui](https://youtu.be/6wdlqLGdoDs).
+Assista à demonstração do projeto no YouTube!
+📺 Clique no link para conferir: [Assista agora](https://youtu.be/6wdlqLGdoDs).

 ## Trechos Relevantes do Código

 ### Controle do Servomotor